What are Notes Receivable?

 - Stated interest: A note receivable generally includes a predetermined interest rate; the maker of the note is obligated to pay the interest amount due, in addition to the principal amount, at the same time that they pay the principal amount.

 - Timeframe: The length of time during which the note is to be repaid.
 Notes receivable are not usually subject to prepayment penalties, so the maker of the note is free to pay off the note on or before the note’s stated due, or maturity, date.

 Example of Notes Receivable

 Company A sells machinery to Company B for $300,000, with payment due within 30 days.
-After 45 days of nonpayment by Company B, both parties agree that Company B will issue a notes payable for the principal amount of $300,000, at an interest rate of 10%, and with a payment of $100,000 plus interest due at the end of each month for the next three months.
-Alternatively, the note may state that total amount of interest due is to be paid along with the third and final principal payment of $100,000.
+After 45 days of nonpayment by Company B, both parties agree that Company B will issue a note payable for the principal amount of $300,000, at an interest rate of 10%, and with a payment of $100,000 plus interest due at the end of each month for the next three months.
+Alternatively, the note may state that the total amount of interest due is to be paid along with the third and final principal payment of $100,000.

 In this example, Company A records a notes receivable entry on its balance sheet, while Company B records a notes payable entry on its balance sheet.
 The principal value is $300,000, $100,000 of which is to be paid monthly.
-In addition, the agreed upon annual interest rate on the note is 10%.
+In addition, the agreed upon interest rate on the note is 10%.

 Example of Journal Entries for Notes Receivable

 Still using the example delineated above, with companies A and B: